CoderSales/Portfolio-Project-4/README.md

 when added by user.

 # Debug
-When testing the heroku deployed app, received an internal server error.
+When testing the deployed heroku app, received an internal server error.
 This was resolved by doing a ```pip install -r requirements.txt```, which changed django version from
 4.1 (which had been displaying when ```django-admin version``` was run) to 3.2, which was then subsequently updated to 3.2.15 to address dependabot flagged security vulnerabilities.

+# Next sprint
+##
 # References
 - [django debug panel](https://github.com/recamshak/django-debug-panel)
 - [CSRF_TRUSTED_ORIGINS required in settings.py](https://github.com/catmaid/CATMAID/issues/1781)